su27/show-in-github/README.md

 ### For Vim Users

-If you prefer Vim `<leader>` style shortcuts in normal mode like me, you can add these configurations to your `settings.json`:
+If you prefer Vim `<leader>` style shortcuts in n/v mode like me, you can add these configurations to your `settings.json`:

 ```json
 "vim.normalModeKeyBindingsNonRecursive": [